FedeDP/Clight/README.md

 ## Other info
 You can only run one clight instance per-user: if a clight instance is running, you cannot start another full clight instance.
-Obviously you can still invoke "clight -c" from a terminal/shortcut to make a fast capture/screen brightness calibration.
+Obviously you can still invoke "clight -c" from a terminal/shortcut/clight desktop file to make a fast capture/screen brightness calibration.
 This is achieved through a clight.lock file placed in current user home.

 Every functionality in clight is achieved through a "module".
 An inter-modules dependencies system has been created ad-hoc to ease development of such modules.